NBA Rumors: Warriors, Pistons Could Explore D’Angelo Russell-For-Andre Drummond Blockbuster Deal

 “The Pistons are stuck in NBA purgatory, and adding a young All-Star point guard in Russell, 23, raises the ceiling.
 The No. 2 pick in the 2015 draft averaged 21.1 points, 3.9 rebounds, 7.0 assists and 1.2 steals last season, leading the Brooklyn Nets to the playoffs following a dreadful 28-win season the year before.
 Current Pistons point guard Reggie Jackson only has one year left on his deal, and Derrick Rose has averaged just over 38 healthy games per season over the past eight years.
 Russell is under contract for the next four years and could create one of the Eastern Conference’s best one-two combos with Blake Griffin.”

 Aside from D’Angelo Russell, the Pistons would also receive a solid replacement for Andre Drummond in Willie Cauley-Stein.
-Cauley-Stein may not be as good as Drummond right now, but being on a team where he could receive more playing time could speed up his development into one of the most dominant big men in the league.
+Cauley-Stein may not be as good as Drummond right now, but being in a team where he could receive more playing time could speed up his development into one of the most dominant big men in the league.